Trade remedies application and investigation guide

 Interested parties to the investigation are allowed access to any non-confidential information used in the investigation and that is relevant to the presentation of their case.

-Our Trade Remedies team operates a Public File(external link) for each investigation, which is available to view and copy.
-Copies of documents from the public file are also emailed to interested parties on request.
+Our Trade Remedies team operates a public file for each investigation, which is available on request.
+Copies of documents from the public file will be provided to interested parties by email or secure link.

 Starting an investigation